‘Breakthrough’ infections complicate COVID-19 response, disrupt workforce

 The CDC doesn’t track every breakthrough infection, making it difficult to parse in real-time what share of infection in the U.S. is in the vaccinated, though local data consistently show unvaccinated persons are at higher risk.

-King County in Washington, which includes Seattle, tracks relative risk and found unvaccinated persons were three times more likely to be infected, 12 times more likely to be hospitalized and 13 times more likely to die from COVID-19.
+King County in Washington, which includes Seattle, tracks relative risk and found unvaccinated people were 3 times more likely to be infected, 12 times more likely to be hospitalized and 13 times more likely to die from COVID-19.

-Colorado data show vaccinated persons are 3.8 times less likely to get COVID, 9.7 times less likely to land in the hospital from the disease and 12.4 times less likely to die from it.
-The state was seeing about 146 cases per 100,000 people in vaccinated persons and 560 cases per 100,000 in the unvaccinated as of the week of Oct.
+Colorado data show vaccinated people are 3.8 times less likely to get COVID, 9.7 times less likely to land in the hospital from the disease and 12.4 times less likely to die from it.
+The state was seeing about 146 cases per 100,000 people in vaccinated people and 560 cases per 100,000 in the unvaccinated as of the week of Oct.
 24.

 Fully vaccinated Minnesotans made up 197 of the 483 deaths from Sept.
 5 to Oct.
 9. That’s a minority, though an increase from the 29% share in the previous four months, according to the Minneapolis Star-Tribune, which crunched the numbers after a recent data release from state officials.

-The trend is forcing the White House into an odd posture, promoting the shots as lifesaving while lobbying for boosters to tamp down bad outcomes in the vulnerable and decrease the overall level of infection and transmission as more than four in 10 Americans remain unvaccinated.
+The trend is forcing the White House into an odd posture, promoting the shots as lifesaving while lobbying for boosters to tamp down bad outcomes in the vulnerable and decrease the overall level of infection and transmission as more than 4 in 10 Americans remain unvaccinated.

 “As highlighted by the discussions of both the FDA and CDC advisory committees, I think many medical experts feel that boosting in the most vulnerable populations makes sense, but the case has not been made for widespread boosting of all,” Dr. Kuritzkes said.
 “I also think that most of us believe that vaccinating the 20-30% of the U.S. population that remains unvaccinated is far more important than widespread boosting of the already vaccinated.”